e-ago/bitcracker/README.md

 - option '-s' (faster): more restrictive check on the correctness of the final result.
 Empirically verified with all the encrypted images in this repo, we can't guarantee that it doesn't lead to false negatives.

-- option '-m' (slower, CUDA version only): MAC verification
+- option '-m' (slower): MAC verification

 For performance reasons, use those options only if BitCracker returns several false positives.